4

 Meals: B,L,D

 Enjoy your final morning at Twelve Apostles Walking Lodge.
-After another wholesome breakfast, there’s a final pack up, check out and lodge farewell before a 45 minute drive back to Princetown.
+After another wholesome breakfast, there’s a final pack up, check out and lodge farewell before a 45 minute drive to Princetown.
 These fabulous natural wonders emerge on slow reveal as the trail rises and falls along the coastline.
 There is a viewing lookout exclusively for walkers before our final stretch of trail into the Twelve Apostles Visitors Centre.
 You’ve made it!
-We’ll then move on to the nearby town of Port Campbell for lunch before returning to Melbourne.
-We offer a drop off to the airport and Melbourne CBD after your walk.
-Tullamarine drop off time: 5:30pm for domestic flights from 6:30pm and international flights after 7:30pm.
-Melbourne CBD (Mercure Melbourne Southbank) drop off is by 6pm.
-Walking time: approx 3 hours.
+We’ll then move on to the nearby town of Timboon where we visit our dairy supplier, Schulz Organic Dairy, for lunch before returning to Melbourne.
+We offer a drop off to the airport* and Melbourne CBD** after your walk. *Tullamarine drop-off time: 5:00pm, in time for domestic flights from 6:30pm and international flights after 7:30pm. **Melbourne CBD (Mercure Melbourne Southbank) drop-off time: 6:00pm.

 Meals: B,L